Loss Prevention Checklist: Insights to help safeguard your Christmas revenue

 It takes significant time and manpower to ready retail space and merchandise for Christmas shopping, and leaving loss prevention measures until late risks being unprepared when the rush hits.
 Beyond Christmas set up and decoration, tasks like proper merchandise protection tagging and placement to readying your Electronic Article Surveillance (EAS) system take time.
 While labour scarcity and record-level demand for retail workers certainly doesn’t make the prospect of loss prevention preparedness any easier, many loss prevention solutions absolutely do.

-Retailers can get a jump on shrink reduction strategies by ordering enough merchandise protection products to account for the increase in holiday inventory, given special consideration to your most vulnerable and targeted merchandise.
+Retailers can get a jump on shrink reduction strategies by ordering enough merchandise protection products to account for the increase in Christmas inventory, given special consideration to your most vulnerable and targeted merchandise.
 No matter what products you carry, there are effective merchandise protection solutions available to help manage shrink.
-To free up more of your associates’ time, consider expanding — or implementing — a source tagging programme so your products arrive tagged and ready for the shop floor.
+To free up more of your associates’ time, consider expanding — or implementing — a source tagging program so your products arrive tagged and ready for the selling floor.

 Cutting-edge loss prevention technology has even more to offer in regard to merchandise protection.
-Retailers looking to maximise their protection can explore options like connecting to Sensormatic SMaaS — the cloud-based loss prevention analytics platform — to gain insights into shrink events, spot ORC activity, identify training gaps, and better prepared staff, or by adopting RFID-enabled solutions to provide superior shrink analytics and optimise inventory transparency.
+Retailers looking to maximize their protection can explore options like connecting to Sensormatic SMaaS — the cloud-based loss prevention analytics platform — to gain insights into shrink events, spot ORC activity, identify training gaps, and better prepared staff, or by adopting RFID-enabled solutions to provide superior shrink analytics and optimize inventory transparency.

 It takes significant time and manpower to ready retail space and merchandise for Christmas shopping and leaving loss prevention measures until late risks being unprepared when the rush hits.